GuodongFan/GuodongFan.github.io/_posts/2019-08-20-AlphaPose.md

 ### STN and SDTN

+`The spatial transformer network (STN) has demonstrated excellent performance in selecting region of interests automatically.`

 Mathematically, the STN performs a 2D affine transformation 仿射变换.

 A spatial detransformer network (SDTN) is required to remap the estimated human pose back to the original image coordinate.